devagrawal09/hloapp/App plan.md

 Questions for next meeting
 -------------------------------

+* We need service configuration details to integrate the above 3rd party service providers.

 * What is the composition of photos for a job post?
 Does it consist a cover photo and a display photo (like the caregiver profile)?
 Or is it just a few display photos (like a small gallery)?
 * Can a customer edit job details after it's been posted?
 And after a caregiver has been hired?
 * Can a caregiver withdraw his application for a job while it's still open?